 What is WordPress Content Accessibility?

 WordPress content accessibility is the process of making sure that your website can be accessed and used by people with disabilities.
 This includes people who are blind, have low vision, are deaf, or have other impairments that make it difficult for them to use the internet.
-By making your website more accessible, you are opening it up to a larger audience and making it more inclusive for all users.
+Accessibility is one of the most overlooked aspects in a website, so focusing on this point will definitely make your website shine among the competition.

 There are a few ways that you can make your WordPress website more accessible: